Own-Data-Privateer/hoardy-adb/README.md

 The precise algorithm for how encrypted Android Backup files get their master key salted checksums computed remains a mystery to me even after reading all the related Android sources.

-Luckily, those checksums verify that the given passphrase is correct and can be ignored while reading `.ab` files since the following encrypted Android Backup headers are verbose enough that a wrong passphrase will break parsing anyway.
+Luckily, those checksums exist only to verify that the given passphrase is correct and can be ignored while reading `.ab` files since the following encrypted Android Backup headers are verbose enough that a wrong passphrase will break parsing anyway.
 None of my use cases ever need encrypted `.ab` files and no firmware I know of requires `adb restore` inputs to be encrypted.

 So, after spending two days trying to figure those checksums out I decided that `abarms` does not support generating encrypted `.ab` files by design.